 In the context of its responsibilities on competition issues and pursuant to the complaints filled by four claimants, EETT along with the Competition Commission jointly examined the case of the likely infringement of Law 703/1977 (current Law 3959/2011) by the company "GERMANOS S.A.".
-The complained companies refer to the infringement of articles 1 and 2 of Law 703/1977, as well as the articles 101 and 102 of the Treaty on the Functioning of the European Union in the complainent particularly in relation to their contractual terms.
+The complained companies refer to the infringement of articles 1 and 2 of Law 703/1977, as well as the articles 101 and 102 of the Treaty on the Functioning of the European Union52 in the context of the franchising network operated by the complainant particularly in relation to their contractual terms.

-In order to investigate the case and in the context of the prescribed procedure, EETT has already started collecting the necessary information by sending relevant letters - questionnaires both to the complainers and the complainants.
+In order to investigate the case and in the context of the prescribed procedure.
+EETT has already started collecting the necessary information by sending relevant letters - questionnaires both to the complainers and the complainants.